 CSS Media Queries Example

-Now with a practical demonstration let’s understand how to use CSS media queries to make a fully-responsive web application.
-In this example, we shall create a responsive navbar with a hamburger menu icon that appears on smaller screens.
+Now, with a practical demonstration, understand how to use CSS media queries to create a fully responsive web application.
+In this example, create a responsive navbar with a hamburger menu icon that appears on smaller screens.

 Step 1: Create an HTML file